mv-2112/canonical-openstack-docs/how-to/misc/implement-tls-using-a-third-party-ca.rst

 Request one TLS certificate for each generated CSR.

 You’ll need to supply the Certificate Authority (identified in the ``enable`` command) with the CSRs.
-Do this via the CA’s web site.
+Do this via the certificate authority's web site.

-[note type=“info”] **Note:** Ensure the TLS certificate from CA has Subject Alternative Name with IP Address of the service if dns names are not used. [/note]
+[note type=“info”] **Note:** Ensure the TLS certificate from CA has Subject Alternative Name with IP Address of the service if DNS names are not used. [/note]

 Input TLS certificates